biggie-boss/LoreRim/README.md

 You unlock SkyClimb at lvl 20 sneak.
 At lvl 50 sneak, light/unarmored users can get a faster more flashy vault animation.

+Quick Light requires "Lantern With Fuel".
+To craft lantern fuel, use a cooking pot with dwemer oil or troll fat.
+Once you have this, click on it while having an empty lantern in your inventory.

 ### Known Bugs/Crashes

 If you are using an AMD GPU, you need to disable DLAA and enable TAA in the SkyrimPrefs.ini located in the profile folder.
 Otherwise, you WILL crash.